Things to do on the Isle of Wight with kids

 Hovercraft

 Fancy taking a trip on the only remaining passenger hovercraft ferry?
-Well here you can, courtesy of Hover Travel running in-between Ryde to Southsea throughout the year, this one-of-a-kind experience will be enjoyed by all.
-This is the fastest way to cross the Solent and takes a mere 10 minutes, giving you plenty of time for a day out on the mainland and there is even a bus direct to Portsmouth from the Southsea port.
-Tickets can be booked via their website and Wight Locations have a discount of 20% available to their guests so please feel free to contact our island office for the discount code, Hover Travel
+Well, here you can, courtesy of Hover Travel running between Ryde and Southsea throughout the year, this one-of-a-kind experience will be enjoyed by all.
+This is the fastest way to cross the Solent and takes a mere 10 minutes, giving you plenty of time for a day out on the mainland, and there is even a bus direct to Portsmouth from Southsea port.
+Tickets can be booked via their website, and Wight Locations have a discount of 20% available to their guests, so please feel free to contact our island office for the discount code.

 Central Wight